gabrielseibel1/IPP/README.md

-# fpi_assignment_1
+# IPP - Image Processing Playground
-First assignment of Fundamentals of Image Processing at UFRGS.
+Assignments of Fundamentals of Image Processing at UFRGS.
+C/C++ program that performs fundamental techniques of image processing.